 How Wax Type Affects Wick Curl (Soy, Coconut, Paraffin, Beeswax)

-Wax type affects wick curl because different waxes melt, flow, and feed the wick at different rates, which changes whether a small bend stays normal or turns problematic.
+Wax type affects wick curl because melt speed and fuel flow change whether a small bend stays normal or becomes excessive.

 Choosing Wick Size/Series to Minimize Curl